Zithromax IV

 Your doctor will decide how much Zithromax IV you should receive and the length of time for which you should receive it.

-The usual dose of Zithromax IV is 500 mg given as an injection into a vein for 2 to 5 days.
+The usual dose of Zithromax IV is 500 mg for 2 to 5 days.
 You may then be given 500 mg oral Zithromax once a day for another 2 - 7 days (to complete a 7 to 10 day course of antibiotics).

 As Zithromax IV is given under the close supervision of your doctor, it is very unlikely that you will receive too much.
-If you experience any side effects tell your doctor immediately.
+If you experience any side effects, especially abnormal hearing, tell your doctor or nurse immediately.

-If you have chest pain, shortness of breath, sudden dizziness, light-headedness or numbness in the face, arm, or leg, tell your doctor, pharmacist or nurse immediately.
-You may need urgent medical attention.
+you have chest pain, shortness of breath, sudden dizziness, light-headedness or numbness in the face, arm, or leg

-If you get severe diarrhoea, tell your doctor, pharmacist or nurse immediately.
-Do this even if it occurs several weeks after Zithromax has been stopped.
+you get severe diarrhoea, even if it happens several weeks after treatment with Zithromax IV has been stopped.

 This may mean you have a yeast infection called thrush.
 Sometimes the use of Zithromax IV allows yeast to grow and the above symptoms to occur.
 Zithromax IV does not work against yeast.